lixmal/keepass4web/README.md

 ## INSTALL

 Choose one of the following installation methods (from easiest to most difficult):

+- From docker image (also works on non-Ubuntu):
+  See https://hub.docker.com/r/nijo89/keepass4web contributed by @NiJOvanOstow

 - From Ubuntu PPA:
     - Add the repository, update and install the package (and packages for default backends)